 - Strong writing, communications skills

 - Organized, with an ability to prioritize time-sensitive assignments.

 - Skepticism, inquisitiveness

-This paid position begins May 23rd and ends August 12th.
+Send your resume, clips and a cover letter in an email with the subject line “KyCIR Fellow” to firstname.lastname@example.org.
+This paid position begins late May and ends in early August.
 There is room for flexibility on start/end dates based on your school schedule.
-If interested in submitting application materials, contact Brendan McCarthy or Rachel Firkins by calling 502-814-6500.
-E-mail resume and clips with the subject line “KyCIR Intern.”
+Questions?
+Contact Brendan McCarthy or Rachel Firkins by calling 502.814.6500.

 Want your company’s ad on this site?
 Seek to underwrite some reporting or sponsor an event?
 Contact the business staff at Louisville Public Media.